 Oil viscosity, measured by the SAE grade, must also match the manufacturer’s recommendations to ensure proper lubrication and avoid potential engine damage.
 Multi-grade oils are formulated to maintain consistent viscosity over a wide temperature range, offering superior performance in extreme conditions.

-Engine oils must also meet industry standards set by organizations like the American Petroleum Institute (API) and International Lubricant Standardization and Approval Committee (ILSAC).
+Engine oils must also meet industry standards set by organizations like the American Petroleum Institute (API) and the International Lubricant Standardization and Approval Committee (ILSAC).
 These certifications ensure the oil provides the necessary protection and efficiency properties demanded by modern engines.

 Oil Type | Composition | Key Benefits |